zapabob/ROCm/docs/reference/openmp/openmp.md

 * To disable specialized kernel generation, use `-fno-openmp-target-ignore-env-vars`.

-#### No-Loop Kernel Generation
+#### No-loop kernel generation

 The No-loop kernel generation feature optimizes the compiler performance by generating a specialized kernel for certain OpenMP target constructs such as target teams distribute parallel for.
 The specialized kernel generation feature assumes every thread executes a single iteration of the user loop, which leads the runtime to launch a total number of GPU threads equal to or greater than the iteration space size of the target region loop.
 This allows the compiler to generate code for the loop body without an enclosing loop, resulting in reduced control-flow complexity and potentially better performance.

-#### Big-Jump-Loop Kernel Generation
+#### Big-jump-loop kernel generation

-A No-Loop kernel is not generated if the OpenMP teams construct uses a `num_teams` clause.
+A No-loop kernel is not generated if the OpenMP teams construct uses a `num_teams` clause.
 Instead, the compiler attempts to generate a different specialized kernel called the Big-Jump-Loop kernel.
 The compiler launches the kernel with a grid size determined by the number of teams specified by the OpenMP `num_teams` clause and the `blocksize` chosen either by the compiler or specified by the corresponding OpenMP clause.

-#### Xteam Optimized Reduction Kernel Generation
+#### Cross-team optimized reduction kernel generation

-If the OpenMP construct has a reduction clause, the compiler attempts to generate optimized code by utilizing efficient Xteam communication.
-New APIs for Xteam reduction are implemented in the device runtime and are automatically generated by clang.
+If the OpenMP construct has a reduction clause, the compiler attempts to generate optimized code by utilizing efficient cross-team communication.
+New APIs for cross-team reduction are implemented in the device runtime and are automatically generated by clang.